 - Sandpaper in several grits from 80 to 400

-Ripping down the Wood for the Shaker Style Cabinet Doors
+Ripping down the Wood for the Kitchen Cabinet Doors

 Every article I read was very vague on the wood and cutting.
 They all said to get it ripped at the hardware store.
 But most of the stores around me don’t rip down lumber.
 They’ll cut, but not rip.
 Ripping simply means to take a large piece of wood and cut into small strips.